a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 - Michael Spivak, *Calculus*
 - *Handbook of Analysis and its Foundations*
 - *Relations: Concrete, Abstract, and Applied An Introduction*
+- Naumov Ivan, *A course of mathematics Book I Construction of numbers length and area*
+- Naumov Ivan,  *A course of mathematics Book II Construction of complex numbers and functions.
+Basic mathematical analysis*
 - (mathematics books *here*)
 ---
 - Evolutionary Neuroscience, Paul D. MacLean, triune brain theory, *Principles of Brain Evolution*, ...